-- Teams race in order as shown in the competition programme.
-To begin racing, the lowest team number will start in lane 1.
-All cars will be loaded onto the track, Car A first then Car B - b) One team member to track finish for deceleration system control - c) Judge arms Start Box SAFETY ON - d) Race 1 (Car A) Judge sets cars on track / tether line and inserts CO2 cartridge makes initial start box adjustments

-- e) A team member is then allowed 30 seconds to 'fine tune' the alignment of their car, please see C9.2.4 for more detail.
-The deceleration system must also be set during this time. - f) Driver and team stands trackside with corresponding lane start trigger - g) Judge checks deceleration system is ready, all team members to stand in designated safety zone as instructed by track judges, track is clear for racing, team information on race system is correct, switches Start Box - SAFETY OFF - h) Judge presses the start system reset button cars are launched by driver pressing start trigger - i) Judge records TOTAL RACE TIME and REACTION TIME displayed on start gate -) Team member at finish moves car into storage zone at the end of the track - k) Race 2 (Car B) conducted in same lane as above, driver can be inter-changed as nominated - Team member at finish control returns car and empty CO2 cartridge along track to the start with minimum handling - m) Judges remove cars from tether line and change lanes, team information on race system is correct - n) Race 3 (Car A) and Race 4 (Car B), driver can be inter-changed as nominated - o) Cars removed from track and returned to Parc Fermé
+- a.
+Teams race in order as shown in the competition programme.
+All cars will be loaded onto the track, Car A first then Car B - b.
+Judge arms Start Box SAFETY ON - c.
+Race 1 (Car A) Judge sets cars on track / tether line and inserts race power pack cartridge makes initial start box adjustments - d.
+Judges set car alignment and deceleration system. - e.
+Judge checks deceleration system is ready, track is clear for racing, team information on race system is correct, switches Start Box SAFETY OFF - f.
+Judge presses the start system reset button cars are launched in automatic mode for race session 1 and pre-set mode for race session 2. - g.
+Race session 1 Judge records TOTAL RACE TIME displayed on start gate.
+Race session 2 - Judge records ALL RACE TIMES displayed for each race - h.
+Race 2 (Car B) conducted in same lane as above. - i.
+Judge at finish control returns car and empty race power pack cartridge along track to the start with minimum handling - j.
+Judges remove cars from tether line and change lanes, check team information on race system is correct - k.
+Race 3 (Car A) and Race 4 (Car B), - l.
+Cars removed from track and returned to Parc Fermé

-C8.5 Reaction race scoring
+C9.5 Time trial race scoring

-All eight (8) 'total race times' recorded from the reaction races are considered.
-The fastest of these eight (8) times is used in the following formulae to calculate the points awarded:
+All eight (8) 'total run times' recorded from reaction runs are considered.
+The fastest of these eight (8) times is used in the following formula for calculating points to be awarded:

-- Fastest 'total race time' = 110 pts - 2nd fastest 'total race time' = 105 pts - 3rd fastest 'total race time' = 100 pts - Slowest 'total race time' = 5 pts - Base Time = 120% of 3rd fastest 'total race time' - 4th fastest and all other teams score points using the following formula: - Team Points = 5 + (95 / (Base Time fastest 'total race time')) x (Base Time teams fastest 'total race time') - Any team with a best 'total race time' that is slower than the base time will score 5 points.
-To further discriminate between any teams scoring 5 points, a deduction of 1 point will be made for any did not finish (DNF) reaction race result.
+- :Fastest average (avg.) time = 110 pts - Second fastest avg. time = 105 pts - Third fastest avg. time = 100 pts. - 'Base Time' = 120% of the third fastest time of all teams - Fourth (4th) to slowest avg. time score points using the following formula: Team Points = 5+ (95/(Base Time 3rd fastest)) x (Base Time team fastest time.) - Any team that has an average slower than the base time will score 5 points.
+To further discriminate between these teams, a deduction will be made of 1 point for any did not finish (DNF) time trial result.

-C8.6 Time trial race scoring
+C9.6 Time trial race scoring - Fastest Car